-The Data Clinics for Fall 2019 will be held from 1-2 p.m. on the following dates:
+The Data Clinics for Spring 2020 will be held from 1-2 p.m. on the following dates:

 You will also find fliers posted at the first floor elevators throughout the Baylor campus one week prior to each Data Clinic session.
 Anyone throughout the Baylor/Texas Medical Center community is welcome to benefit from this service.

 Genevera I. Allen, Ph.D. is offering free drop-by statistical consulting for members of the NRI community.
 Advice in the following areas are offered: